 1. Study your current customer base

-The first step to rolling out an effective customer loyalty program is researching your existing customers to get a clear understanding of which customers to target and determine their motivations to join a loyalty program.
+The first step in rolling out an effective customer loyalty program is researching your existing customers.
+This gives you a clear understanding of which customers to target and determine their motivations to join a loyalty program.

 2. Decide on the right types of rewards